slackku/Proyecto-Final/README.md

 Also it is worth saying that this project its going to be the final handover of a programming course that i'm making. ;P

 ## Technologies:
-- HTML (lit easy, but a start its a start)
+- HTML (lil easy, but a start its a start)
 - CSS3 (Boostrap Framework and raw CSS)

 Some others would be added or even deleted while the project evolves.